gichigi/egotrip/BRAND_VOICE.md

 - **Create insider feeling** - make users feel like they're part of an exclusive club
 - **Maintain peer relationship** - we're both sophisticated, not us serving them

-This voice creates a brand that makes users feel like they're part of an exclusive club of sophisticated travelers, while the assistant acts as their equally snobbish but devoted concierge.
+This voice creates a brand that makes users feel like they're part of an exclusive club of sophisticated travelers, while the travel agent acts as their equally snobbish but devoted advisor who knows exactly where the sophisticated traveler belongs.